 California Training: A Brief History.

 In 2004, Assembly Bill 1825 (AB 1825) was passed.
 It was introduced to ensure businesses with fifty or more employees adhered to AB 1825 training requirements for California, covering sexual harassment and abusive conduct.
 Prior to this, Title VII of the Civil Rights Act of 1964 would cover areas of discrimination, but in a changing world, this needed to be updated hence issuing AB-1825.
 There have been numerous amendments issued to AB-1825 since 2004, but significant mentions go to SB-396 and SB-1343.

 SB-396 California State requirements were updated on October 15th, 2017.
 This introduced training that covers discrimination against gender expression, sexual orientation, and gender identity.

 SB-1343 was added in 2018, requiring employers (with five or more employees) to provide at least two hours of sexual harassment prevention training to all supervisory employees and at least one hour to nonsupervisory employees, including temporary and seasonal staff.
 Temporary or Season Staff are recognized as personnel with a six-month or less contract.

 What's important here is the training employers must provide is continuously updating and it's vital that you stay on top of your training needs.
 The California Department of Fair Employment and Housing has a right to raise court cases for employers who do not comply.

 Why do I need to provide Sexual Harassment Prevention Training?

 In California, The Department of Fair Employment and Housing Act on an increase in harassment complaints.
 Despite a greater awareness of sexual harassment, many personnel is still subjected to harassment.
-The complaint process identified a significant need to provide mandatory training to all employees across the state.
+The complaint process identified a significant need to provide California mandated sexual harassment training to all employees across the state.
 This harassment policy not only covers sexual harassment but those of gender expression and sexual orientation too.